 - The Atari game Dandy (a predecessor to Gauntlet) uses food as health replenishment pickups; it's even called simply "health food" in the manual.

 - Averted in the MMORPG Everquest, your character required food and drink, or your character did not regenerate Health (food) and Mana (water).
-Certain foods, however, provided statistic boosts if it you in the top slot of your inventory, although not if you actually eat it.
+Certain foods, however, provided statistic boosts if you place it in the top slot of your inventory, although not if you actually eat it.
 Played straight in Everquest II, where not eating or drinking has no consequences, and eating or drinking does increase your out-of-combat regeneration AND your statistics - not eating or drinking ultimately means taking a much, much longer time to recover after a fight.

 - Mabinogi has this.
 Your stamina, which affects your ability to fight, use combat skills, or use other skills, is affected by your hunger.
 There are potions in game to restore stamina; but the amount they restore is strongly affected by your hunger level.
 The more hungry you are, the lower your maximum stamina.
 There's also the issue that using too many potions at once will give you an overdose and you lose health/mp/stamina depending on the trait.